 Many organisations are acutely aware of the problematic nature of legacy applications and its impact on the growth of the business.
-As we move into 2020, legacy software has more implications than ever with regards to overall business productivity, user experience and scalability.
+Legacy software has more implications than ever with regards to overall business productivity, user experience and scalability.
 However, there’s not always a simple and easy answer.
 Who decides what happens with these legacy applications?
 Do they just need updated and modernised or do you need to think about replacing it entirely?
 Where do you start trying to identify the issues?
 What are the cost and time implications?

 If you’re dealing with a legacy application and feel like it’s holding you back, there are a few things to think about before you consider replacing it.
 It may be that replacing the app in its entirety isn’t necessary and it could be be a simpler case of updating and maintaining the app to ensure it delivers what you need it to as a shorter term fix.

 Over the years at xDesign, we’ve inherited codebases, refactored applications, ran systems in parallel and built entirely new apps from the ground up.
 Our goal is to help you establish what success looks like for your business and to help provide you with a full cost benefit analysis of modernising or replacing your legacy applications.